-Special Local Regulation; Breton Bay, McIntosh Run, Leonardtown, MD summary: The Coast Guard is establishing special local regulations for certain waters of Breton Bay and McIntosh Run.
+SUMMARY: The Coast Guard is proposing to establish special local regulations for certain waters of Breton Bay and McIntosh Run.
 This action is necessary to provide for the safety of life on these navigable waters located at Leonardtown, MD, during a high-speed power boat demonstration event on July 31, 2021, and August 1, 2021.
-Entry of vessels or persons into this regulated area is prohibited unless specifically authorized by the Captain of the Port
+This proposed rulemaking would prohibit persons and vessels from being in the regulated area unless authorized by the Captain of the Port Maryland-National Capital Region or the Event Patrol Commander.
+We invite your comments on this proposed rulemaking.